 sudoedit edits a temporary copy and writes it back as root after the file is saved, which avoids running the editor itself with full root privileges.

-The first field is the IP address, the second is the canonical hostname, and any remaining names on the same line are aliases separated by spaces or tabs.
+The first field is the IP address, the second field is the canonical hostname, and the remaining names are aliases separated by spaces or tabs.

-In editors such as nano, save with Ctrl+O, confirm the filename, then exit with Ctrl+X.
+In nano, save with Ctrl+O, confirm the filename, then exit with Ctrl+X.

 $ getent hosts app.example 192.0.2.40 app.example app

-getent hosts follows the same NSS lookup path used by most applications, while tools such as dig and nslookup query DNS directly and do not prove that /etc/hosts is being used.
+getent hosts follows the NSS lookup path used by many applications.
+Tools such as dig and nslookup query DNS directly and do not prove that /etc/hosts is being used.

 $ sudoedit /etc/hosts

-Prefix the line with # to disable it without deleting it, or restore the backup copy if the entire file should be rolled back.
+Prefix the line with # to disable it without deleting it, or restore the backup when the whole file should roll back.